esin87/covid19-data/README.md

 - [x] Query the API with a search string that returns available case information for the country
 - [x] See available country list, and click on country to return specific results
+- [x] Include global summary of COVID-19 cases
+- [x] Loading spinner/message for Country Search
+- [x] Add testing coverage
+- [x] Add About page

 #### Future:

 - [ ] Refactor and DRY up React code (move state upward and component-ize reused code)
 - [ ] Polish styling
-- [x] Include global summary of COVID-19 cases
-- [ ] Loading spinner/message for Country Search
 - [ ] Render more detailed information on Country List selection
 - [ ] Add graphics
-- [ ] Add testing coverage
-- [x] Add About page

 ## Installation Instructions

 - Clone the repo down locally.
+- Be sure to have [Node and NPM](https://nodejs.org/en/download/) installed.
 - Navigate into the project folder and run `npm install` to download required dependencies.
 - Run `npm start` to launch the React development server.